 I bought a 3.6GB data package for 1000 rupees, from the Nepali store clerk who regarded me with a very familiar sort of urban bored patience.

 I confess, as someone from a ‘third world country’ myself, it pleased me to see the utter lack of exotic mystery and indifferent self-confidence.
 It was my first inkling of the pride of the Nepali people.
 While they may appreciate help, they are not a nation to feel sorry for.

 Most – if not all – information online would tell you what a negotiated taxi rate should come to.
 I don’t know about you, but I don’t really like to haggle.

-- However, on multiple times on this trip I simply didn’t bother to haggle.
+- So, on multiple times on this trip I simply didn’t bother to haggle.

 - Second, I generally abided by the airport taxi system.